Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 • These tours are a fantastic chance for kids to see some stunning seabirds and gain an awareness of these ocean going masters in their environment.

-• If you are prone to seasickness then please ensure you have taken adequate seasickness medication before the tour departs as we won’t cut the trip short if someone is feeling seasick.
+• If you are prone to seasickness then you must ensure you have taken adequate seasickness medication before the tour departs as we won’t cut the trip short if someone is feeling seasick.
 It can get rough / choppy on the trips if the wind / swell gets up.

-It’s recommended you have a good sleep, and avoid alcohol the night before the tour.
+It’s also recommended you have a good sleep, and avoid alcohol the night before the tour.

 It’s definitely well worth getting out there to experience the stunning seabirds in their environment.